Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Data acquisition system and electronics

-The triggered events are transferred to the DAQ computer through USB3 connection in each DAQ module.
-Raw data are stored in a ROOT format~\cite{BRUN199781}.
-For channels with waveforms that are only non-triggered baselines, the contents are suppressed to zero.
-The data size during physics operation is approximately 20\,Gbytes per one day.
-However, owing to security policy in the reactor complex, the DAQ system cannot have an internet connection.
-All data are transferred to CPU farms at the Institute for Basic Science every two or four weeks using portable hard disk through onsite visits by shift people.
+The triggered events are transferred to the DAQ computer through an USB3 connection in each DAQ module.
+Raw data are stored in ROOT format~\cite{BRUN199781}.
+For channels with waveforms that are only non-triggered baselines, the content is suppressed to zero.
+The data size during operation is approximately 20 GB per day.
+Owing to the security policy in the reactor complex, the DAQ system cannot have an internet connection.
+All data are transferred to CPU farms at the Institute for Basic Science every two or four weeks using portable hard disks through onsite visits by shift workers.